Jestercheek123/EvaP/Terminology.md

 - Responsible for the evaluation system are **the student representatives**/*der Fachschaftsrat*.
 A For convenience reasons the student representatives are also called (the) **FSR** for short (adopted from the representative's name at Hasso Plattner Insitute).
 A member of the FSR is called **student representative**/*FSR-Mitglied*.
 They work as administrators of the system and have full edit rights for users, courses and questionnaires.
 - All people who are added to have teaching roles in a course (lecturers, tutors, etc.) are called **contributors**/*Mitwirkende*.
 - At every time one of the contributors of a course is the **person responsible for the course**/*Lehrveranstaltungs-Verantwortlicher*.
 This role is assigned by the student representatives.
-- Every contributor can get assigned **edit rights**/*Bearbeitungsrechte* for a course by any person who already has these edit rights for this very course.
+- Every contributor can get assigned **edit rights**/*Bearbeitungsrechte* for a course by any person who already has these edit rights for this very course and thereby becomes an **editor**/*Bearbeiter*.
 The responsible person always has edit rights.
 - **Delegates**/*Stellvertreter* are people who are assigned to other people.
 A delegate has the combined edit rights for courses of all people he or she is **representing**.
 - A **student**/*Student* is a person enrolled in a course.
 - Students who are enrolled in a course are called **participants**/*Teilnehmer* of that course.